Steven P. Gregory

 Mr. Gregory published his first novel, Cold Winter Rain, in 2013, and his first collection of short stories, A Summer Dream and Other Stories, appeared in 2014.
 Information regarding Mr. Gregory’s fiction may be found at his author website, stevenpgregory.com.

 Mr. Gregory has been admitted on a pro hac vice basis to practice in federal courts in a number of other jurisdictions, and has appeared and presented oral argument on several occasions before the Judicial Panel on Multidistrict Litigation.
 Listed in the Marquis Who’s Who in American Law, Mr. Gregory is a member of the Birmingham Bar Association, the Alabama State Bar, the American Bar Association (Section of Dispute Resolution (Arbitration Committee, Collaborative Law Committee, Mediation Committee, Securities in ADR Committee)), the Atlanta International Arbitration Society, and the International Academy of Collaborative Professionals.
+In late 2017, he was named a member of the Multi-Million Dollar Advocates Forum.

 In conjunction with the University of Alabama School of Law, Mr. Gregory serves as a supervising attorney for the International Refugee Assistance Project, a non-profit agency offering pro-bono legal services primarily to persons who have served as employees of the United States and now seek international refugee status.
 As a former member of the board of directors of Indian Rivers Mental Health Center, a mental health agency in west Alabama, Mr. Gregory remains interested in the operation of non-profit corporations and in the welfare of their constituents.